 "'You look at my work and call it mad.
 The statue?
 What use of the statue?
 Nothing.
 A gaudy piece of artwork.
 But, the governor put up a hand, but how many people received work from that artwork?
 10,000 people profited from that gaudy monolith.
 Stone cutters, sculptors, iron workers, grunt labor.
 There were jobs!
 For the first time since the Sixteenth Crusade there were jobs!

 "'The canal of Eerie?
 Diggers, movers, every able man out to work.
-Yes they died, but those that lived were working, and they died with jobs!
+Yes they died, but those who lived were working, and they died with jobs!
 Dead of winter or not, my people were starving!

 "'The Governor stood with his arms wide.
 This is my city, he said!
 They have to live.
 The tower did not go up overnight, as some say.
 It went fast, but it provided my economy a boost of income.
 Life is better.
 And you ask why five more towers!